WRITING STYLE: 3.5/5

 “In the changing rooms the adrenaline was beginning to build, for like all those about to enter the arena, there was a feeling of trepidation, as in ancient times when gladiators walked out into the arena, not knowing whether it would be for the last time.
 Tony de Silva would not be walking out into the arena to die, but he would certainly be walking out for the last time.
 He was about to retire, and this would be his last match.”

-Cricket fan or not, this book can be read just for the sheer brilliance of Sealey’s storytelling ability.
+Cricket fan or not, “Behind the Game” can be read just for the sheer brilliance of Sealey’s storytelling ability.
 He makes sure that you are glued to the pages, as you are glued to the television during an India-Pakistan match.

 Do give your feedback about the review/book in the comments below.